Set Up Multi-Factor Authentication

 Once you set up MFA for your team, users must enter an authentication code to sign into TrueContext.
 If a user enters the correct username and password, TrueContext sends a 6-digit code to the user’s email address.
 The user must enter the code to sign into their account.

-Tip:When you create a new team, MFA is enabled by default.
+Tip:When a new team is created, MFA is enabled by default.

 2. Hover over the arrow next to Multi-Factor Authentication, and then select Enable.